ICML Motors

 International Cars And Motors Ltd. (ICML) is an Indian automobile manufacturer of SUVs.
 ICML made the ICML Rhino and ICML Extreme, both of which are now out of production.
 It is a subsidiary of Sonalika Group.

 Company history

-The company from Delhi belongs to the tractor manufacturer Sonalika Group and was founded in 2003.
+The company headquartered and based in Delhi belongs to the tractor manufacturer Sonalika Group and was incorporated in 2003.
 In 2006, the production of automobiles began.
 The brand name is International.